tracyscott/RainbowStudio/LXStudioUserGuide.md

 New Project
 -----------
 ![New Project](assets/newproject.jpg)
-Open LX Studio with an empty file or select 'New Project' icon in top toolbar if you already have a file open.
+Open LX Studio with an empty file or select the 'New Project' icon in top toolbar if you already have a file open.
 The rest of this guide assumes that you are running with a new project.
 LX Studio will initialize with a single channel named 'Channel-1' that contains a single pattern named 'Iterator'.
 The Iterator pattern iterates through the points in your model, lighting up each point in sequence.